natemc/koppel-dominion/README.md

 2. The `Player` class has some loose manner (e.g., map<string, any>) to store state.
 Some convention would be established for code to work with this state.
 This may not be different enough from the current solution to satisfy the mat haters, and I think it would be more error prone than the current solution.
 3. The actions for the relevant cards close over the state they share.
 This approach leaves the problem of how to present this state to the user.
 In dominion, a player may inspect the contents of his or her mats at any time (but not the contents of other players' mats).
 Making state stored in actions available to the UI would be messy.

+So far, I haven't thought of a cure that isn't worse than the disease.

 ### Events
-When I claimed above that I implemented the Base (2nd edition) set of cards, I elided one little detail.
-My implementation of the `Merchant` card does not behave as specified by the rules of the game, which state, "The first time you play a Silver this turn, +1 Coin."
-Implementing this per the spec would mean that the game would need to trigger actions during the buy phase, which my implementation never does.
+My initial implementation of the `Merchant` card did not behave as specified by the rules of the game, which state, "The first time you play a Silver this turn, +1 Coin."
+Implementing this correctly meant that the game needed to trigger actions during the buy phase, which my original implementation never did.
 Moreover, this action (+1 Coin), though triggered by the playing of a card, is triggered by the playing of a card *other than the one requiring the action to take place*.

-Time was short.
-I consoled myself with the notion that anyone playing the `Merchant` card would surely follow it by playing a `Silver` card - if one was in his or her hand.
-So, in this implementation, when you play a `Merchant` card, the game checks to see if you have any `Silver` cards in your hand; if you do, you get a coin immediately.
-Who, when faced with this situation (except perhaps Lord Random), would not play a `Silver` card, and thereby gain the extra coin?

-Someone, for example, who drew a `Mine` card due to the +1 Card feature of playing the `Merchant` card.
-Such a player might well then use the additional action gained by playing the `Merchant` card to upgrade that `Silver` to a `Gold`.

-Moreover, it is also possible to play a `Merchant` card when there are no `Silver` cards in your hand.
-It is possible the player subsequently plays an action card the leads to the player holding a `Silver` card.
+My first implementation simply checked whether the player of the `Merchant` card had a `Silver` in his or her hand and, if one was found, added a coin immediately.
+Though usually correct, there are scenarios in which this is wrong.

-I could fix this particular situation with a particular solution, i.e., a hack.
-But some expansion packs include other cards (such as http://wiki.dominionstrategy.com/index.php/Horse_Traders and http://wiki.dominionstrategy.com/index.php/Enchantress) that have effects after the current player's turn ends.
-This suggests we need a general way to schedule actions in the future.
-I would need to study the list of extant cards carefully to handle all the conditions under which such actions may be triggered.
-Then Jimmy or one of my fellow students would invent a new card that would break my design, but I can live with that.
+This challenge is not limited to the `Merchant` card; some expansion packs include other cards (such as http://wiki.dominionstrategy.com/index.php/Horse_Traders and http://wiki.dominionstrategy.com/index.php/Enchantress) that have effects after the current player's turn ends.
+This suggested a need for a general way to schedule behavior in the future.
+I adding this feature to the game and implementing all three cards (`Merchant`, `Horse Traders`, and `Enchantress`) wasn't too bad.

+However, my current `Enchantress` implementation is awful: it uses card-specific, global mutable state that the game's main loop knows about.
+The `Enchantress` card shows that, in order to make all manner of things possible, a card may need to do more then just schedule events in the future.
+We need to ability to remove and modify events that are scheduled but have not yet occurred.
+This means that playing a card, instead of invoking an action or adding coins to the current players turn, should schedule events that we expect to occur immediately.

 ### Client-Server
 This would make a fun challenge.
 Maybe one of my friends who writes phone apps would write a mobile client.